Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Ribbon Hopf algebra structure on Uhsl2

-\subsection{Ribbon Hopf algebra structure on \texorpdfstring{$\Uhsltwo$}{Uhsl2}}
+\section{Ribbon Hopf algebra structure on \texorpdfstring{$\Uhsltwo$}{Uhsl2}}

-In this section, we compute the ribbon Hopf algebra structure on \(\Uhsltwo\) equipped with the \(\sR\)-matrix computed in Theorem~\ref{T:Rmorphism1}.
+In this Section, we use our straightening methods to compute a ribbon Hopf algebra structure on \(\Uhsltwo\).
 These calculations are similar to those in~\cite[Appendix A]{oh}, but are simpler and more direct.
 For instance, our calculation of \(\sS(\bu)\), based on the combinatorial identity in Lemma~\ref{L:CauchyExp}, is significantly shorter than the corresponding calculation in~\cite{oh}.